diku-dk/futhark/docs/language-reference.rst

 ................

 Returns a module that contains the definitions of the file ``"foo"`` relative to the current file.
-See :ref:`other-files`.

 Module Type Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~